Book a demo

 8. Learning SQL with Multiverse

-SQL can be a valuable language for aspiring Back End Developers and Data Scientists to learn.
-As more businesses collect and rely on data, the demand for people that know SQL grows.
-If you’re interested in it, one of the first questions you may have is—how long does it take to learn SQL?
+SQL can be a valuable language for aspiring Back-End Developers and Data Scientists to learn.
+As more businesses collect and rely on data, the demand for people who know SQL grows.
+If you’re interested in it, one of the first questions you may have is — how long does it take to learn SQL?

 Luckily, most can learn SQL in three to four weeks.
-It may vary depending on your experience, how you will use SQL and other factors.
+This timeline may vary depending on whether you have prior programming experience, how you will use SQL, and other factors.
 We’ll dive into those and everything else you should know about learning SQL below.

 What is SQL?

-SQL is the language for communicating with databases.
+SQL is a language for communicating with databases.
 It isn’t a programming language but a query language.
-It only works within a database and it gives users the ability to access or manipulate data.
+It only works within a database and allows users to access or manipulate data.

 Before SQL, businesses struggled to handle large amounts of data.
 The infrastructure couldn’t support it.
 It’s because of SQL and its versatility, that companies today are able to manage millions of customer records and other large datasets.